Archive 2022

 The main controller is an Arduino mega 2560 it is on a separate mezzanine board than the HV parts / PZEM Modules.

-The following IC : ADG333 allows routing a single hardware serial port to the three PZEM modules.
-Querying is continuous and sequential (all parameters of module 1,2,3,1,2…)
+The ADG333 IC allows routing a single hardware serial port to the three PZEM modules.
+Querying is continuous and sequential, With a polling interval of 333ms between each module, giving a net polling interval of 1 second.

-The server itself encapsulate telemetry queries and present the 3 PZEM-004t V3.0 as a single modbus server device to the Raspberry Pi client.
+The server itself encapsulate telemetry queries and present the 3 PZEM-004t V3.0 as a single Modbus server device to the Raspberry Pi client, although with Modbus register addresses remapped.

 Thus, it seems more adequate to use the same Modbus address on each module, and switch them using an IC switch like the ADG333.